r-spatial/link2GI/vignettes/link2GI1.md

 ### GRASS GIS

 `GRASS GIS` has the most challenging requirements.
 It needs a bunch of environment and path variables as **and** a correct setup of the geographical data parameters.
-The `linkGRASS` function tries to find all installations, let you (optionally) choose the one you want to use, and generate the necessary variables.
+The `linkGRASS` function tries to find all installations let you (optionally) choose the one you want to use and generate the necessary variables.
 As a result you can use both the `rgrass` package  or the command line `API` of `GRASS`.

 ### SAGA GIS

 `SAGA GIS` is a far easier to set up.
-Again the `linkSAGA` function tries to find all `SAGA` installations, let you (optionally) choose one, and generate the necessary variables.
+Again the `linkSAGA` function tries to find all `SAGA` installations, let you (optionally) choose one and generate the necessary variables.
 You may also use `RSAGA` but you have to hand over the result of `linkSAGA` like `RSAGA::rsaga.env(path = saga$sagaPath)`.
 For a straightforward usage you may simply use the  `R` system() call to  interface `R` with the `saga_cmd` API.

 ### Orfeo Toolbox (OTB)

 The `Orfeo Toolbox` (OTB) is a very powerful remote sensing toolbox.
 It is widely used for classification, filtering and machine learning applications.
 You will find some of the implemented algorithm within different R packages but **always** much slower or only running on small data chunks. `link2GI` searches and connects all `OTB` installations of a given search path and provides the result as a clear list.
-Due to a missing standalone wrapper package, a list-based `OTB` module and function parser is provided, which can be piped into the function `runOTB` for a convenient `OTB` function call.
+Due to a missing wrapper package, a list-based `OTB` module and function parser is also available, which can be piped into the function `runOTB` for a convenient function call.

 ### GDAL
 Notwithstanding that `GDAL` is perfectly integrated in R in some cases it is beneficial to use system calls and grab the binaries directly.
 In particular the evolution to `GDAL 3.x` and optionally various boxed versions of `GDAL` binaries working together with different `Python` and `proj4/proj6` libs makes it sometimes  difficult to grab the correct version of `GDAL`.  `link2GI` generates a list of all pathes and commands of all `GDAL` installation in the provided search path.
 With this list, you can easily use all available API calls of each installation.